NJarres03/UART-VHDL/README.md

 # UART Transceiver in VHDL

 A UART transmitter and receiver written in VHDL, simulated and verified in ModelSim.
-Built as a portfolio project while preparing for a role in defence electronics.
+Built as a portfolio project while preparing for a role in defense electronics.

 ---

 ## What it does

-Sends and receives serial data in the standard 8N1 UART format — 8 data bits, no parity, 1 stop bit.
+Sends and receives serial data in the standard 8N1 UART format - 8 data bits, no parity, 1 stop bit.
 You give it a byte, it sends it down a wire one bit at a time at 115200 baud, and the receiver on the other end rebuilds the original byte.

 ---